RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 earlier will be represented by a linked list as shown in :ref:`Figure 6 <fig_linkedlist>`.
 The head of the list refers to the first node which contains the first item of the list.
-In turn, that node holds a reference to the next node (the next item) and so on.
+In turn, that node holds a reference to the next node (the next item), and so on.
 It is very important to note that the list class itself does not contain any node objects.
 Instead it contains a single reference to only the first node in the linked structure.